 ABI is not a sounder!

-- There is little vertical information available from ABI measurements, although it can be used to continue the current GOES Sounder legacy atmospheric profile (LAP) products
+- There is little vertical information available from ABI measurements, although it can be used to continue the legacy GOES Sounder atmospheric profile (LAP) products

 Schmit, T. J., J. Li, J. J. Gurka, M. D. Goldberg, K. Schrab, Jinlong Li, and W. Feltz, 2008: The GOES-R Advanced Baseline Imager and the continuation of current GOES sounder products, J. of Appl.
 Meteorol. and Climatology, 47, 2696 – 2711. (link)